Kitboga (streamer)

-Kitboga is the Internet alias of an American Twitch streamer and YouTuber whose content primarily focuses on scam baiting against scams conducted over the phone.
-His channel has over 1 million followers on Twitch, and his YouTube channel has nearly 3 million subscribers.
+Kitboga is the Internet alias of an American Twitch streamer and YouTuber whose content primarily focuses on scam baiting against phone fraud.
+His channel has over one million followers on Twitch, and his YouTube channel has over three million subscribers.

 Career

 Scambaiting

 In mid-2017, Kitboga found out that his grandmother had fallen victim to many scams designed to prey on the elderly, both online and in person.
 He then discovered "Lenny", a loop of vague pre-recorded messages that scam baiters play during calls to convince the scammer that there is a real person on the phone without providing any useful information to the scammer.
 After seeing these videos uploaded to YouTube, he decided to replicate the calls himself.
 While he started out streaming for his friends on Twitch, his viewership soon started growing beyond his immediate circles.
 Kitboga hopes that by wasting scammers' time, he can prevent them from scamming others, while also providing entertainment and education to his viewers.

 In March 2020, with the growing prevalence of the COVID-19 pandemic, Kitboga started baiting scammers who were selling an essential oil which they dishonestly claimed was a cure for COVID-19, following a United States Federal Trade Commission warning alerting consumers of coronavirus-related scams.

-In November 2020, Kitboga was signed by UTA, to expand Kitboga's anti-scam message.
+In November 2020, Kitboga was signed by talent agency UTA.
 In May 2022, Kitboga was signed by Ryan Morrison's Evolved Talent Agency, again to expand Kitboga's goal of anti-scam messaging.